 In this tutorial, I will be covering some of the most frequently asked SQL Server Interview Questions to make you familiar with the type of questions that can be asked during a Job Interview related to the SQL SERVER.

 The list includes questions from almost all important areas of the SQL Server.
-These will definitely help you in dealing with the questions beginners and advanced level interview.
+These will help you in dealing with the questions beginners and advanced level interview.

 Let’s move to the list of SQL Server Questions.